Free shipping

 Dining Room

-Here it’s all about the table, how big it is and how many people it sits.
+When shopping for a new dining room rug, consider the table, how big it is, and how many people it sits.

 Chair legs should remain fully on the rug whether tucked in or pulled out, with 18 to 36 inches of rug extending from each edge of the table.
 Remember to account for any extendable leaves and keep 18 inches of floor space between the rug and wall.
 For oval and rectangular tables a 5x7 rug is best for seating 2-4 people.
 To seat 6-8, an 8x10 or 9x13 rug is recommended.
 Square and round tables seating 4-6 pair perfectly with a 7 or 9-foot round rug.